 Located in south-central Ontario, the 110 km corridor of the French River drains the region of the Canadian Shield between Lake Nipissing in the east and Georgian Bay in the west.
 The French River flows through a landscape that remains largely as it was when the first Europeans explored it over three hundred years ago.
 The area provides great opportunities for employing canoe and bushcraft skills.
 Indeed, in this environment, they fit together perfectly.

-The French River expedition is our foundation-level Canadian canoeing trip.
-It provides a firm basis for more demanding and remote canoe expeditions such as the Bloodvein River.
-Here you can hone and integrate your bushcraft and expedition canoeing skills.
-The Frontier Bushcraft French River canoe expedition also explores the cultural and natural history of this great waterway.
+The Frontier Bushcraft French River Voyageur canoe trip also explores the cultural and natural history of this great waterway.
 It provides a fantastic opportunity to paddle the same waters and camp in the same places as the natives, explorers and voyageurs for whom the French River provided a key link in the route between the east and the west of the country.